Hunting in Big South Fork

 Ky.
 Dept. of Fish and Wildlife

-As a unit of the National Park System, Big South Fork National River and Recreation Area (park) follows standard regulations applying to hunting.
-In general, the hunting regulations within the park are the same as the respective state in which you are hunting.
-For those hunting in Tennessee, the Tennessee regulations would apply, and for those hunting in Kentucky, the Kentucky regulations would apply except for wild hogs.
+As a unit of the National Park System, Big South Fork National River and Recreation Area follows standard regulations applying to hunting.
+In general, hunting regulations within the park are the same as the respective state in which you are hunting.
+For those hunting in Tennessee, Tennessee regulations apply, and for those hunting in Kentucky, Kentucky regulations apply, including for wild hogs.

 View authorized hunting access routes [1.1 MB PDF] on which ATV's may be driven while actively hunting deer and boar.